ethereum/consensus-specs/test_generators/shuffling/README.md

 # Shuffling Tests

-Tests for the swap-or-not shuffling in ETH 2.0.
+Tests for the swap-or-not shuffling in Eth2.

 Tips for initial shuffling write:
 - run with `round_count = 1` first, do the same with pyspec.